Ohio man charged with kidnapping arrested in Indiana - NewsBreak

 According to the Clark County Sheriff’s Office, Charles E. Womack, 49, is facing kidnapping and other charges in connection with the Tuesday incident.

 Womack went to a house on the 600 block of Hiser Avenue, owned by a woman he was dating casually, the sheriff’s office said.
 While at the home, Womack and a second woman, a tenant at the house, started to argue, which the sheriff’s office said was started by Womack.
 During the argument, the other woman became involved, with the argument escalating to the point where Womack allegedly shoved the tenant down the stairs into the basement, according to the sheriff’s office.
-The woman suffered severe injuries as a result.Woman dead, suspect on the run after Westerville shooting
+The woman suffered severe injuries as a result.Youngstown shooting victim remembered as caring mentor

 Womack then allegedly tied up the homeowner with electrical cords and took her from the home against her will, police said.
 Over the next five hours, law enforcement official alleged Womack made several trips away from the house with the homeowner with him.
 At no point during that time did he attempt to get help for the other woman, police said.